Complete Guide to Flash Photography for Beginners

 Umbrella

-The umbrella diffuser is used with studio flashes or strobes which can be very harsh.
-They are positioned so that the flash fires into the umbrella and then bounce out onto the subject with a lovely soft light.
+The umbrella diffuser is used with studio flashes or strobes, which can be very harsh.
+They are positioned so the flash fires into the umbrella and then bounces out onto the subject with a lovely soft light.

 Flash Bouncing - Direct the flash gun towards the ceiling for a softer flash